Credit Card Icon

 Northwest Eye: Expert Pterygium Surgery Services

-Our surgical team, led by compassionate and experienced ophthalmic surgeons, employs innovative methods such as conjunctival autografts in pterygium surgery.
+Our surgical team, led by compassionate and experienced ophthalmic surgeons, employs innovative methods such as pterygium excision with conjunctival autograft.
 This technique has shown recurrence rates as low as 1% in various studies, which not only minimizes the likelihood of recurrence but also enhances overall patient outcomes.

-Dr. Sharlene I. Noguera shares, ‘Pterygium surgery, specifically pterygium excision with conjunctival autograft, has been our preferred surgical approach for over a decade, owing to its proven efficacy and favorable safety profile.’
+Dr. Sharlene I. Noguera shares, “Pterygium excision with conjunctival autograft, specifically, has been our preferred surgical approach for over a decade, owing to its proven efficacy and favorable safety profile.”
 We believe that personalized care is crucial, and we tailor our approach to meet your specific needs, ensuring a comfortable and effective surgical experience.

 We also recognize that ongoing research and case studies, including those highlighting the use of fibrin glue fixation, continue to inform our best practices.
 This commitment ensures that Northwest Eye remains at the forefront of pterygium surgery management.
 Remember, we are here to help you through this process, providing the support you need every step of the way.